JMIBarth/tutorials/maximum_likelihood_phylogenetic_inf/README.md

 <a name="bs"></a>
 ## 4.3 Assess node support with bootstrapping

-The phylogenies of 12s sequences inferred with different models of substitutions do not agree with each other.
-However, so far, we have no indication of the reliability of the individual nodes in the phylogeny; therefore, we cannot assess how strong the evidence of one phylogeny weighs against other findings.
+The phylogenies of 12s sequences inferred with different substitution models do not agree.
+However, we lack reliability measures for the individual nodes, so we cannot assess the strength of the evidence.
 To identify which nodes in the phylogeny are more or less trustworthy, we can perform a bootstrap analysis.

 Go again to the [IQ-TREE web server](http://iqtree.cibiv.univie.ac.at), stay on the first tab “**Tree inference**”, upload again the 12s alignment file ([`12s_ncbi_ed_cut_realn_filtered.fasta`](../multiple_sequence_alignment/res/12s_ncbi_ed_cut_realn_filtered.fasta)), go to the “**Substitution Model Options**” tab and change the “**Substitution model**” from “Auto” to “**TIM2**”.
 Also check the boxes for inferring “**Gamma [+G]**” and “**Invar.
 Sites [+I]**”.
 Then proceed to the “**Branch Support Analysis**” tab.
 This time we keep the “**Ultrafast**” check box next to “**Bootstrap analysis**” checked, but tick the “**No**” box for the SH-aLRT branch test.